jbeck018/nuco/docs/USER-GUIDE.md

 Some integrations support mapping custom fields:

 1. In the integration settings, navigate to the "Field Mapping" section
-2. Map standard Nuco fields to your integration's fields
+2. Map standard Neuco fields to your integration's fields
 3. For custom fields, use the "Add Custom Field" button to create new mappings

 ## Troubleshooting